How We Had A Lot of Fun in Manali by Giving Rohtang Pass A Miss

 Delhi beckons

-We took an evening bus from Manali and reached Delhi next morning with eyes full of visuals that we are going to cherish for long.
+We took an evening bus from Manali and reached Delhi the next morning with eyes full of visuals that we are going to cherish for a long.

 Beauty lies in the eyes of the beholder.
 And the beauty of Manali surpasses many hill stations around Delhi.
 Add to that cool Manali weather throughout the year coupled with easy Manali to Delhi transport and excellent Manali trip packages from Delhi, it is clear to us as to why people dig this hill station.
 All it needs is a more conscious and sustainable approach to tourism.
 We are fans and intend to explore Manali things to do in winter and write about that again.